Wednesday, 5th April 2017

-Minister Donohoe and Secretary General Watt welcome new survey showing 83% of general public happy with their interaction with the Civil Service in 2017
+Minister Donohoe and Secretary General Watt welcome a new survey showing 83% of the general public happy with their interaction with the Civil Service in 2017

-The purpose of the survey was to ascertain satisfaction levels with services received, as well as more general perceptions of, and attitudes towards, Civil Service Departments and major Offices.
-This series of 7 surveys began in 1997 with the most recent previous survey undertaken in 2015.
+The survey aimed to ascertain satisfaction levels with services received, as well as more general perceptions of, and attitudes towards, Civil Service Departments and major Offices.
+This series of 7 surveys began in 1997, with the most recent previous study undertaken in 2015.

 The main findings are:

 - Overall satisfaction levels for service delivery and outcome are the highest recorded to date.
-83% of customers were satisfied with both the service received (up from 76% in 2015).
-82% were satisfied with the outcome of their most recent contact (also up from 76% in 2015), and 87% said service levels are mostly meeting or exceeding expectations (up from 83% in 2015).
+83% of customers were satisfied with the service received (up from 76% in 2015).
+82% were satisfied with the outcome of their most recent contact (also up from 76% in 2015), and 87% said service levels mostly met or exceeded expectations (up from 83% in 2015).

-- The service delivered by Civil Service staff continues to rate favourably, while interactions in person show particularly strong improvements.
+- The service delivered by Civil Service staff continues to rate favourably, while interactions in person show solid improvements.

 - The public’s perceptions of civil service efficiency, trust, independence and equality have all increased.

-Speaking today, Minister Donohoe said: “I am very pleased by the results of this survey.
-The very positive results, for example in terms of overall satisfaction with services and outcomes, reflect the commitment of civil servants to the provision of quality services.
-I note that interactions with Civil Service staff were rated very well and civil servants, particularly frontline staff should be proud of this achievement.
+Minister Donohoe said today: “I am very pleased by the survey results.
+The very positive results, for example, in terms of overall satisfaction with services and outcomes, reflect civil servants’ commitment to providing quality services.
+I note that interactions with Civil Service staff were rated very well, and civil servants, particularly frontline staff should be proud of this achievement.

 “I strongly believe that the customer should be at the heart of everything we do.
 Indeed, I have asked that the customer be a key focus of the new Public Service Development and Innovation Framework.
 The Framework will focus, first and foremost, on our customers – the Irish public.
 It will focus on increasing access, enabling better delivery and engagement with them using new tools such as increased digitisation, increasing accessibility and better data-sharing.”

-Secretary General Watt stated that: “I am glad that perceptions of Civil Service, particularly among customers, have improved since the last survey in 2015.
+Secretary General Watt stated, “I am glad that perceptions of Civil Service, particularly among customers, have improved since the last survey in 2015.

-“The results of the survey will inform ongoing developments in service-delivery across Government Departments and Offices.
+“The survey results will inform ongoing developments in service delivery across Government Departments and Offices.
 The results will inform future delivery of services, particularly more digital delivery of services.
 There will always be room for improvement in any organisation.
-But we will strive to maintain the very high levels of satisfaction recorded here as well as addressing any aspect of our services that need attention”.
+But we will strive to maintain the high levels of satisfaction recorded here and address any aspect of our services that need attention”.